How to Survey Your Players (And What to Do With the Answers)

 • “What skill would you most like to improve?”

-• “What do you feel you’ve got better at this season?”
+• “What do you feel you have got better at this season?”

 Environment